EastEriq/LAST_ZWOASICamera/wrappers/Readme.txt

-will move these functions to @ZWOASICam-private when sufficiently worked out
+I will move these functions to @ZWOASICam/private, when sufficiently worked out